The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth

 After each explosion, the mass of metals produced is calculated as the difference between the initial stellar mass and the final BH (helium core) mass.
 We model the injection and subsequent mixing of these metals as a passive tracer field, initially assigned to the cells in the injection region, with each cell receiving a fraction proportional to their mass.
 As the mass from these cells flows through the cell boundaries into their surrounding cells, the metal tracer field also advects a proportional amount of the metal mass into those cells.
 The metallicity of a cell is calculated as its metal mass divided by the regular gas mass of the cell.
 It is important to note that the metal tracer field does not add any mass to the mesh, but acts as its own independent tracer field in the simulation.

-\subsection{Black hole accretion}
+\subsection{Black Hole Accretion}

-Upon formation, PopIII stars and BH particles are assigned an accretion radius $R_{\rm acc}$ set to 5 times the minimum cell length at the time of their formation.
+Upon formation, PopIII stars and BH particles are assigned an accretion radius $R_{\rm acc}$ set to 5 times the global minimum cell length.
+This accretion scale is a co-moving value, which grows throughout the simulation with the expansion of the Universe.
 While only BH particles can accrete gas from their surroundings, PopIII stars retain their accretion radii after they are converted into BH particles and can begin accreting.
 PopII cluster particles are not assigned an accretion radius, such that they are ignored during merger (\S \ref{sec:mergers}) and formation (\S \ref{Sec:seeding}) checks.

 We model accretion onto BHs as Bondi-Hoyle-Lyttleton \citep{Bondi1952} accretion, again following the formulation set out in \cite{Krumholz2004} and \cite{Krumholz2006}.
 The Bondi radius is given by

 where $v_{\infty}$ is the mass-weighted speed of the gas within the accretion radius relative to the BH and $c_{\infty}$ is the sound speed in the region.
 The accretion rate onto the BH is then calculated using the usual Bondi formula